 - Bluetooth Low energy

 We soon ended up with a choice problem:

 How standards proliferate

-Each standard obviously has its own merits and weaknesses, is sometimes tailored to specific application domains (such as smart city or building automation) and sometimes totally application-agnostic.
-The only thing we know for sure is that some of these standards will cease to exist in the future, and that new, superior ones, will appear.
+Each standard obviously has its own merits and weaknesses.
+It’s sometimes tailored to specific application domains (such as smart city or building automation) and sometimes totally application-agnostic.
+The only thing we know for sure is that some of these standards will cease to exist in the future.
+And that new, superior ones, will appear.
 Quite inevitably, the IoT will converge to a small subset of the standards.
 How do we start building now that things have not converged yet, when time-to-market is everything?

 Over-the-air (OTA) Upgradeability

 Over-the-air (OTA) upgrades are essential for almost any IoT product.
 That is how you deploy new features, fix existing ones, and issue security patches.
 A great OTA system is what makes it possible for you to reach the market early.
 This while still having the ability to improve on the product later on.

 A particularly challenging aspect of OTA is how to deal with evolution of the protocol stack itself.
 There exist two main approaches to this challenge, and they can be combined.